-What are the Purple Cat locations and drop-off times?
+What are the Purple Cat locations and drop-off and pick-up times?

 1520 Westgate Rd